Melbourne Airport: Expansion and privatisation

 Expansion of carparks has also continued with a $40 million project commenced in 2004, doubling the size of the short term carpark with the addition of 2,500 spaces over six levels, along with 1,200 new spaces added to the 5,000 already available in the long term carpark.
 Revenue from retail operations at Melbourne Airport broke the $100 million mark for the first time in 2004, this being a 100 per cent increase in revenue since the first year of privatization.

 In 2005, the airport undertook construction works to prepare the airport for the arrival of the double-decker Airbus A380.
 The main work was the widening of the main north–south runway by 15 m, which was completed over a 29-day period in May 2005.
 The improvements also included the construction of dual airbridges (Gates 9 and 11) with the ability to board both decks simultaneously to reduce turnaround times, the extension of the international terminal building by 20 m to include new penthouse airline lounges, and the construction of an additional baggage carousel in the arrivals hall.
 As a result, the airport was the first in Australia to be capable of handling the A380.
 The A380 made its first test flight into the airport on 14 November 2005.
 On 15 May 2008, the A380 made its first passenger flight into the airport when a Singapore Airlines Sydney-bound flight was diverted from Sydney Airport because of fog.
 Beginning services in October 2008, Qantas was the first airline to operate the A380 from the airport, flying nonstop to Los Angeles International Airport twice a week.
 This was the inaugural route for the Qantas A380.

 In March 2006, the airport undertook a 5000 m2 expansion of Terminal 2, and the construction of an additional level of airline lounges above the terminal.
 In 2008 a further 25000 m2 expansion of Terminal 2 commenced, costing $330 million with completion in 2011.
 The works added five aerobridges on a new passenger concourse, and a new 5000 m2 outbound passenger security and customs processing zone.

 In 2017, Melbourne Airport international passenger movements exceeded 10 million annual travellers.
 In the Financial Year of 2022/2023, international passenger movements exceeded 8 million travellers, up 330% post-COVID.

+The airport set a new monthly record for international passengers in January 2026 with 1.261 million travellers passing through Terminal 2.